rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

 added to the MRML Scene.
 This allows to leverage some of the Slicer
 features:

+* Using Slicer node observer pattern to trigger user code when a new ROS message has been received (subscribers, parameters or Tf2 lookups).

 * Data visualization using the MRML scene.

 * Retrieve node by ID, name or type.